In the world of swimming pool equipment, a pool pump and motor sound like a big deal. Smart assumption. Let's find out why.

 - The size of the piping, suction and pressure openings influence gallons-per-minute flow rates

 - Energy cost savings potential.
-Some pumps reportedly save up to 90 percent or more compared to conventional 1- and 2-speed pumps.
+Some pumps reportedly save up to 90 percent or more compared to conventional one- and two-speed pumps

 What is a Pool Motor?

 Often, you don't learn about your pool or spa's motor until something stops working.
 Let's help you troubleshoot your pool motor issue.

 - Water damage: motors can get drenched in heavy rain, when the lid is removed from the filter for cleaning, or if a pipe breaks.
 Give the motor a good 24 hours to air dry before starting it up, because moisture on the windings will short them out and may short out your warranty as well, according to Terry Tamminen, author of The Ultimate Guide to Pool Maintenance.

 - If the motor won't start, check the electrical supply and circuit breaker panel, looking for any loose connections of wires to the motor, advises Tamminen.
 "Sometimes one of the supply wires connected to the motor switch plate becomes dirty," writes Tamminen.
 "Similarly, if the supply wire is undersized for the load, it will overheat and melt.
 Check the proper wire size, replacing the supply wiring if needed.
 Otherwise, clean the dirt switch plate terminals and reconnect the wiring."